bwssytems/ha-bridge/README.md

 # ha-bridge
-Emulates Philips Hue API to other home automation gateways such as an Amazon Echo/Dot Gen 1 (gen 2 has issues discovering ha-bridge) or other systems that support Philips Hue.
-The Bridge handles basic commands such as "On", "Off" and "brightness" commands of the hue protocol.
+Emulates Philips Hue API to other home automation gateways such as an Amazon Echo/Dot or other systems that support Philips Hue local network discovery.
+The ha-bridge is not part of meethue.philips.com so the cloud sign in does not apply to this system.
+The Bridge handles basic commands such as "On", "Off", "Brightness" and "Color" commands of the hue protocol.
 This bridge can control most devices that have a distinct API.

 Here are some diagrams to put this software in perspective.